John Leonard Fahey, B.Sc., Ph.D. born March 4, 1944

 They taught me the joy of acquiring knowledge.
 They taught me integrity, honor, and a profound respect for others.
 They taught me that a strong internal moral compass is fundamental.
 They laid a solid foundation for the years I had ahead of me.
 I am always in debt to their principles and ideals.

-For the next three years I took night classes at the Stockton-Billingham Technical College then passed examinations that qualified me for university entrance.
-My tests were in Chemistry, Physics, Pure Mathematics, Applied Mathematics at the 'A' Level General Certificate of Education.
+For the next two years I took night classes at the local Stockton-Billingham Technical College then passed examinations in Chemistry, Pure and Applied Mathematics, and Physics at the 'A' Level General Certificate of Education in January 1963 that qualified me for university entrance.

-And taught me well.
-I passed ordinary level General Certificate of Education in chemistry, physics, pure mathematics. applied mathematics, english language, english literature, latin, french and history
+St. Mary's College taught me well.
+I passed ordinary level General Certificate of Education in english language, english literature, latin, french, mathematics syllabus I, physics, chemistry and history in 1960.

 I entered St. Andrews University in Dundee, Scotland in September 1963.